PREDICT-DPACC/subject-id-gen/README.md

 # Subject ID Generator

-Note: This app is still a WIP and will remain a private repo until ready for production deployment.

-There will be instructions for building and using a Singularity image at that itme.
+Note: This app is still a WIP and is not ready for production deployment.
+A development deployment has been set up using Vercel.
+There will be instructions for building and using a Singularity image at the time of production deployment.

 ## Requirements